Concert and Tenor Ukulele.

 We are not quite sure when the Concert (#Ad) Ukulele was “invented”, but we do know that it has been on sale since 1925, manufactured by Martin & Co.
 Some also call this Ukulele an Alto or Super Soprano.

-The Concert Ukulele is slightly larger than the Standard (Soprano) Ukulele.
-The sound is also slightly different, or heavier, than the Soprano.
+The Concert Ukulele is slightly larger than the Standard (Soprano) Ukulele and the sound is also slightly different, or heavier, than the Soprano.

 Here you have some prices from Amazon (#Ad) for Concert Ukulele and from AliExpress.